CMS Key Management Handbook

 Standards

 Standards define both functional and assurance requirements within the CMS security and privacy environment.
 CMS policy is executed with the requirements prescribed in standards with the objective of enabling consistency across the CMS environment.
 The CMS environment includes users, networks, devices, all software, processes, information in storage or transit, applications, services, and systems that can be connected directly or indirectly to networks.
+Every part of this environment is required to meet certain security and privacy standards to ensure that data is protected, whether it's stored, being used, or transmitted across the network.
 These components are responsible for meeting and complying with the security and privacy baseline defined in policy and further prescribed in standards.
 The parameters and thresholds for policy implementation are built into the CMS standards, and provide a foundation for the procedural guidance provided by the Program Guide series.

 Secrets Management

-A secret is a digital authentication credential.
+Secrets are sensitive pieces of information, such as passwords, encryption keys, or tokens, that provide access to systems or application.
 Secrets are individually named sets of sensitive information, and address a broad spectrum of secure data.
-Secrets need to be protected against unauthorized disclosure, and all keys need to be protected against modification, tempering, deletion and disclosure.
-There are different types of secrets, including:
+Secrets need to be protected against unauthorized disclosure, and all keys need to be protected against modification, tampering, deletion and disclosure.
+Secrets include but not limited to the following:

 - User passwords